Godot-Languages-Support/godot-lang-support/README.md

 ### [JavaScript and Typescript](https://github.com/godotjs/GodotJS)  👥 🧩 🔌 🌍

-   Javascript and Typescript extension, with multiple different backends to choose from.
+   JavaScript and TypeScript extension, with multiple different backends to choose from.

 ### [Kotlin, Java, and Scala.](https://github.com/utopia-rise/godot-jvm)  👥 ⚙️ 🔌 🌍 ⚡